GraphWalker/graphwalker.github.io/content/examples/c-sharp-rest-example.md

 Press Control+C to end...
 ```

-In the folder of `graphwalker-example/c-sharp-rest/SmallModel` build the C# project, on linux:
+In the folder of `graphwalker-example/c-sharp-rest/SmallModel` build the C# project, on Linux:

 ```
 xbuild
 ```

-Then run the test, on linux:
+Then run the test, on Linux:

 ```
 mono SmallModel/bin/Debug/SmallModel.exe